-Firstly, work on your digestive health as this one of your body’s strongest immune defenders.
+Firstly, work on your digestive health, as this is one of your body’s strongest immune defenders.
 Research suggests that healthy levels of probiotics stimulate immune function.
-You can build healthy GUT bacteria levels through consuming fermented foods and coconut water kefir on a regular basis.
+You can build healthy GUT bacteria levels by consuming fermented foods and coconut water kefir on a regular basis.

-Stress is the number one immune suppressant followed by sugar.
-Exercise is an excellent stress release and exercise is beneficial for your immune function as well.
+Stress.
+Topping the list, stress is the number one immune suppressant, followed by sugar.
+Exercise is an excellent stress release and is beneficial for your immune function as well.
 Don't be afraid to venture outdoors to get some fresh air and exercise.
-A little warning however is excessive exercise can actually drop your immune function.
+A little warning, however, is excessive exercise can actually drop your immune function.

 Sleep.
 Make sure you are getting enough of it.
 Good quality sleep has an impact on our hormonal health, mental health, brain functions, digestion, metabolism, and immune system.
 It also helps reduce inflammation and promotes energy restoration!
-When we sleep our body goes into this pro-inflammatory state to once again detoxify, revitalise and fight off any nasties to get you back to where you need to be.
+When we sleep, our body goes into this pro-inflammatory state to once again detoxify, revitalise, and fight off any nasties to get us back to where we need to be.
 HENCE - why sleep is SO important.

 Green superfoods.
-Spirulina, chlorella, blue-green algae, wheatgrass, barely grass, alfalfa grass all provide readily available nutrition.
-At the same time they keep your blood flowing correctly and reduce platelet aggregation.
+Spirulina, chlorella, blue-green algae, wheatgrass, barley grass, and alfalfa grass all provide readily available nutrition.
+At the same time, they keep your blood flowing correctly and reduce platelet aggregation.
 Platelet aggregation comes from dehydration and not eating enough fruits and vegetables.
 Platelet aggregation inhibits immune function as the white blood cells cannot migrate as quickly as they should.

 Antioxidants.
-Plant based antioxidants in particular have a positive influence on immune function.
-Turmeric is the most well known and also has an anti-inflammatory effect so its a good one to increase in your diet or you can use Happy Turmeric which has the added probiotics.
-Having a vegetable juice everyday is one way to ensure your antioxidant levels remain high.
+Plant-based antioxidants, in particular, have a positive influence on immune function.
+Turmeric is the most well-known and also has an anti-inflammatory effect, so it is a good one to increase in your diet, or you can use Happy Turmeric, which has added probiotics.
+Having vegetable juice every day is one way to ensure your antioxidant levels remain high.

-Capsicum, melon, citrus, grapefruit, kiwi fruit, mango, broccoli, tomatoes, cabbage, leafy greens, berries, and pomegranate are the best foods for vitamin C. The bodies Vitamin C storage capacity is quite small.
-The best way to keep your immune system strong is to have Vitamin C rich foods in every meal.
+Capsicum, melon, citrus, grapefruit, kiwi fruit, mango, broccoli, tomatoes, cabbage, leafy greens, berries, and pomegranate are the best foods for vitamin C. The body's Vitamin C storage capacity is quite small.
+The best way to keep your immune system strong is to have Vitamin C-rich foods in every meal.
 Or take smaller supplement doses throughout the day.

 Zinc is another immune system nutrient which is often lacking.
 Alcohol, sugar, coffee and stress also deplete zinc.
 Sunflower seeds and pumpkin seeds are a good natural source of zinc and zinc is readily available in health food stores and is inexpensive.

-Herbal medicines are excellent for immune support and can act as immune-modulating, anti-bacterial and antiviral support.
-Turmeric helps inhibit virus entry into the cells, Astragalus increases defence of incoming viruses, Elderberry is a strong antioxidant which helps defend against viruses, while Echinacea is strongly anti-viral and helps support the bodies defence system.
-Liquorice Root, on the other hand, has antiviral and anti-inflammatory properties, while Olive leaf extract is an immune rebuilder and defender of incoming viruses.
+Herbal medicines are excellent for immune support and can act as immune-modulating, anti-bacterial, and antiviral support.
+Turmeric helps inhibit virus entry into the cells, Astragalus increases defence against incoming viruses, Elderberry is a strong antioxidant that helps defend against viruses, while Echinacea is strongly anti-viral and helps support the body's defence system.
+Liquorice root, on the other hand, has antiviral and anti-inflammatory properties, while olive leaf extract is an immune rebuilder and defender of incoming viruses.

-Garlic is one of the best natural antibacterial and antiviral foods, helps to strengthen white blood cells, Oregano is excellent for respiratory viruses, Ginger helps to stimulate the immune system and finally Medicinal Mushrooms (Chaga, Cordyceps, Lions Mane, Maitake, Reishi, and Turkey tail) have a large bank of scientific research indicating their ability to modulate the immune system and enhance it’s defence mechanisms when needed.
+Garlic is one of the best natural antibacterial and antiviral foods and helps to strengthen white blood cells.
+Oregano is also excellent for respiratory viruses.
+Ginger helps to stimulate the immune system, and finally, medicinal mushrooms (Chaga, Cordyceps, Lions Mane, Maitake, Reishi, and Turkey tail) have a large bank of scientific research indicating their ability to modulate the immune system and enhance its defence mechanisms when needed.

-Essential Oils can help protect you from bacteria and viruses (making your own sprays is great).
-Eucalyptus, clove, grapefruit, cinnamon, tea tree, lemongrass and frankincense should be your first choice.
-Making a mixture of the above and spraying them on surfaces and inhaling them can assist in preventing and treating immune infections.
+Essential oils can help protect you from bacteria and viruses (making your own sprays is great).
+Eucalyptus, clove, grapefruit, cinnamon, tea tree, lemongrass, and frankincense should be your first choice.
+Make a mixture of the above and spray on surfaces or simply inhale to assist in preventing and treating immune infections.

 Diet and Lifestyle.
 Our immune systems are extremely dynamic and susceptible to what we eat and how we treat our body.
-Within hours of consuming sugar your immune system starts to weaken.
-The best way to build long term immune health is to make the conscious effort to improve dietary and lifestyle choices.
-It can be very easy to fall off the wagon; however we have just the solution for you.
+Within hours of consuming sugar, your immune system starts to weaken.
+The best way to build long-term immune health is to make a conscious effort to improve dietary and lifestyle choices.
+It can be very easy to fall off the wagon; however, we have just the solution for you.